aonufrei/threads-docs/threads.md

 ```java
 public CyclicBarrier(int parties)
 ```
-Optionally, you can pass the second argument to the constructor, which is a `Runnable` instance.
-This way, runnable will be executed when the last thread will call `await()` method.
+Optionally, you can pass the second argument to the constructor which is a `Runnable` instance.
+This way, runnable will be executed when the last thread will call the `await()` method.

-Lets see the example:
+Let's see the example:
 ```java
 public class CyclicBarrierExample {